GuyZangi/TheGame/README.md

 # TheGame
-this is a basic game that on build. you can use this ass a template!
+this is a basic game that on build. you can use this as a template!

 you to have python and tkinter on your computer.